Koinōnos

 What Koinōnos sounds like

-These are real responses to real questions — grounded in the original Greek, read in the first-century world the texts were written into.
-The full response always includes the passage text, translation comparison, and historical context.
-What you see here is an excerpt.
+These are real responses to real questions — grounded in the original Greek and the first-century world these texts were written into.
+Expand any passage below to read the Koinōnos translation, first-century context, and compare with KJV and Berean.

 Ask this →